 Observing of Venus' ingress and egress and comparing contact times precisely measured at distant sites on Earth will allow to derive the distance to the Sun.

-The main goals of these projects are
+The main goals of these projects have been

 Editors: Udo Backhaus

-last update: 04.04.2012
+last update: last update: 2023-06-07

 Stephan Breil